nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 ### Conclusions

-The take home message from this section is that:
+The take home message from this section is that

-1.The individual training samples may vary greatly in importance and value.
+* The individual training samples may vary greatly in importance.

-2. complete description of each class in feature space is not required for an accurate classification.
+* Complete description of each class in feature space is not required for an accurate classification.
 Therefore, the acquisition of training samples from beyond the border region is unnecessary.

-3. This relative importance of the training sites is a function of the specific purpose of the classifier.
+* This relative importance of the training sites is a function of the specific purpose of the classifier.

-4. Sometimes the most informative training samples can only be identified after an initial training and test round.
+* Sometimes the most informative training samples can only be identified after an initial training and test round.
 Therefore, training a classifier is an iterative process.